rse/node-prince/README.md

 Abstract
 --------

-This is a [Node](http://nodejs.org/) API for executing the PrinceXML CLI prince(1) from within JavaScript.
+This is a [Node](http://nodejs.org/) API for executing the [PrinceXML](http://www.princexml.com/) CLI `prince` from within JavaScript.
 The essential point of this Node extension is not primarily to just abstract away the CLI execution.
 Instead there are two other points: First, this Node extension provides a fixed dependency, as other Node extensions which require PrinceXML can